tanerijun/wordle-fever/README.md

 ## More info

-The game is written in TypeScript with React/NextJS and Chakra UI.
+The game is written in TypeScript with React and Chakra UI.

 I made this game for fun and learning purpose.
 (And to satisfy my thirst for nightmare level Wordle :p)